PawseySC/singularity-containers/_episodes/11-containers-intro.md

 questions:
 - What are containers for?
 - Who is using containers in HPC ecosystems?
+- Why do shared HPC systems use Singularity instead of Docker to run containers?
 objectives:
 - 'Define the term: "container" in contrast to "virtual machine"'
 - Define other terms, such as image and registry
 - Discuss when you would benefit from using containers in your workflow
+- Explain why Docker and Singularity have different roles in an HPC container workflow
 keypoints:
   - Containers allow users to run software directly from pre-built images provided by developers, vendors and collaborators.
   - Containers package applications together with their software environment.
   - Containers share the host system's kernel instead of running their own.
   - Containers simplify software installation, portability and reproducibility.
+  - Docker is commonly used to build images away from a shared HPC system, while Singularity runs them with the user's normal identity on the cluster.

 ---